 Having a boat that could float without sinking is not enough to be a pirate.
 Pirates had to know how to navigate the seas without the use of the technology that we have today.
 The word navigation refers to getting from one place to another safely.
 So how did pirates find their way around?

 Celestial Navigation is considered one of the oldest practices in human history and refers to finding one’s way by the stars, moon, and sun.
 Understanding wind tendencies and clouds were essential when the stars and sun were not visible.
-Even though compass was invented in China by 1AD it was not used for navigation until much later and the first documented evidence of the compass navigation in Europe dates to 12th century.
+Even though compass was invented in China by 1AD, it was not used for navigation until much later, and the first documented evidence of the compass navigation in Europe dates to the 12th century.

 Shadows traced the path of the sun across the sky just like it does today and helped sailors navigate.
 It’s believed that even Vikings used sundials for navigation.
-So, have fun with this DIY Sundial from Krokotak and learn to navigate like Vikings (who were essentially pirates).
+So, have fun with this DIY Sundial from Krokotak and learn to navigate like Vikings (who were essentially pirates, if you ask me).

 I’m a stickler to the routines and consider it a basis of happy home life with small kids, but sometimes you just need to have fun.
-So, one of those days, or rather nights, consider letting kids stay up late and check out the night sky Without a Telescope.
+So, one of those nights, consider letting kids stay up late and check out the night sky Without a Telescope.

-You can also go ahead and Make a Telescope and you will learn about refraction, lenses, and wave behavior.
-Telescopes came useful for pirates when they were looking at other ships or when their boats were close to the shore, sailors could get their bearings from recognizable landmarks.
+You can also go ahead and Make a Telescope, and you will learn about refraction, lenses, and wave behavior.
+Telescopes came useful for pirates when they were looking at other ships or when their boats were close to the shore and they needed to get their bearing from landmarks.

 Learn about magnetic North and how a compass works with this How to Make a Compass post from Science with Kids.